missionpinball/mpf-docs/hardware/eli_dmd/index.rst

 It's likely that no one would be using :doc:`RGB LED DMDs </hardware/eli_dmd/index>` if it wasn't for the efforts of Eli Curtz.

-Eli first posted about these types of panels in the P-ROC forum (now defunc) in 2014.
+Eli first posted about these types of panels in the P-ROC forum (now defunct) in 2014.
 At that time we could only find panels with 3mm spacing between pixels which was a bit larger than traditional pinball DMDs, but that's what kicked off the conversation about, "Whoa, maybe we could use these for 'real'